Doggo 108

 Challenge failures: If 10% or more of your team fails to complete that week's five patterns, the whole team collapses.
 For a two-person team, one failure (50%) is always enough.
 For a 16-person team, two failures (12.5%) do it — but one failure (6.25%) doesn't.

-Recruitment: If 10% or more of your team is recruited to managed teams during the weekend hire window, the Jenga team also collapses — even if those recruited players all completed their challenges.
+Recruitment: If 10% or more of your team is recruited to managed teams during the weekend hire window, the Dognami team also collapses — even if those recruited players all completed their challenges.

 The team with the higher combined weekly score keeps its name.
 The other team's name is retired.
 If both teams scored identically, the tiebreak goes to the team whose members have the earliest first GPX upload date — rewarding those who got active soonest.